Hydrodynamic gradient expansion in linear response theory: Convergence

-According to the Paley-Wiener theorem~\cite{strichartz2003guide}, the Fourier transform of a square-integrable function $\hat{f}(k)$ supported in $|k| \leq |k_{max}|$ is an entire function of exponential type $|k_{max}|$~\footnote{See the Supplementary Material for the relevant mathematical background.}.
-In particular, it follows that
+According to the Paley-Wiener theorem~\cite{strichartz2003guide}, the Fourier transform of a square-integrable function $\hat{f}(k)$ supported in $|k| \leq k_{max}$ is an entire function of exponential type $k_{max}$.\footnote{See Appendix \ref{appendix_a} for the relevant mathematical background.} For a function of this kind, it follows that \cite{levin1996lectures}

-Let us consider now the $A$-contribution to~\eqref{const_rel_grad_exp}.
-For a compactly-supported $\hat{u}^i$, $\sigma_{jl}(t,x)$ will be of exponential type $|k_{max}|$ for all times.
-Hence,
+Consider now the $A$-contribution to~\eqref{const_rel_grad_exp}.
+For a compactly-supported $\hat{u}^i$, $\sigma_{jl}(t,x)$ will be of exponential type $k_{max}$ for all times.
+Hence